zama-ai/tfhe-rs/backends/tfhe-cuda-backend/README.md

 ## Build

-The Cuda project held in `tfhe-cuda-backend` can be compiled independently from Concrete in the following way:
+The Cuda project held in `tfhe-cuda-backend` can be compiled independently from TFHE-rs in the following way:
 ```
 git clone git@github.com:zama-ai/tfhe-rs
 cd backends/tfhe-cuda-backend/cuda